-If you’re like most people, you are eagerly awaiting your retirement and ready to bask in its glow.
+If you’re like most workers in Rhode Island, you are eagerly awaiting your retirement and ready to bask in its glow.
 It’s also a time where new worries about paying for healthcare arise.
 In fact, healthcare is often cited as one of the top three concerns retirees have about leaving the working world behind.

 Having a thorough understanding of Medicare is extremely important, particularly for anyone who is turning or has turned 65.
 Medicare is a complex topic with various plans and enrollment specifications.
 As the number of people eligible for Medicare grows, confusion about Medicare likely grows as well.